 “Hip dumping” error

-Here is is another mistake, trying to generate big angles by crouching down over the inside ski:
+Here is another mistake, trying to generate big angles by crouching down over the inside ski:

-Give it a try to the tips we discussed in this post, so you can break off the plateau and get to that next level…
+I strongly recomend you to give it a try to the tips we discussed in this post, so then being able to reach that long-awaited “next level”…

 If you find this piece of information useful to improve your skiing, please support this website and help us to keep it up and create more content!
 A small donation really means a lot to us...
 Thank you so much!